A project team supported by: WRMA’s Social Services Block Grant (SSBG) team

 Office of Community Services (OCS)

 In 1998, the Office of Community Services (OCS) sought a contractor to develop a data collection system and prepare reports for the Social Services Block Grant (SSBG) program.
-Since winning the contract, WRMA has provided OCS with advanced solutions for data collection, validation, and analysis.
-This has included the development and maintenance of a user-friendly data collection website.
+In the decades since winning the contract, WRMA continued to provide OCS with advanced solutions for data collection, validation, analysis, and presentation.

 Established in 1981, the SSBG allocates federal funds to states to support services for at-risk children, adults, and families.
 OCS, a division of the Administration for Children and Families (ACF) at the U.S. Department of Health and Human Services (HHS), administers the SSBG.
 States have broad discretion in the specific programs supported with SSBG funds and may tailor the use of these funds over time to best meet the needs of their populations.

 The SSBG program is an important source of federal funds for grantees that supports a variety of social services programs.
-Enabling smooth grantee data reporting and report production was a priority for the data system that WRMA designed and developed.
-The resulting custom-built data collection system allows SSBG grantees, all 50 states, the District of Columbia, Puerto Rico, territories, and an organization, to periodically submit required data to OCS.
-WRMA has maintained and improved this system over the course of its partnership with OCS.
+Facilitating a smooth grantee data reporting process was a priority for the data collection system that WRMA designed and developed.
+The resulting custom-built data collection website allows SSBG grantees, (all 50 states, the District of Columbia, Puerto Rico, and US territories), to semi-annually submit required data to OCS.
+WRMA maintained and improved this system throughout its partnership with OCS.

-Streamlining the data entry and validation allows OCS to save time when reviewing grantee reports for approval.
-This enables OCS to achieve its key objectives—improving grant monitoring, accountability, and program outcomes while complying with federal reporting requirements.
+Streamlining the data entry, validation, and review process allowed OCS Program Specialists to save time when reviewing grantee reports for approval.
+This enabled OCS to achieve its key objectives—improving grant monitoring and accountability through compliance with federal reporting requirements.

-In order to ensure accurate data entry WRMA provides extensive technical assistance to grantees and OCS for SSBG reporting, semi-annual training webinars, automated data validation, and a variety of training materials including user guides and video tutorials.
+To ensure accurate data entry, WRMA provided extensive technical assistance to grantees and OCS Program Specialists including an email helpdesk, semi-annual training webinars, and a variety of training materials including user guides and video tutorials.

 In 2020, OCS awarded WRMA with a 5-year contract for the SSBG project.